agourlay/cornichon/README.md

 ```

-- assert response body if the endpoint returns a collection has several options (ordered, ignoring and using data table)
+If the endpoint returns a collection assert response body has several options (ordered, ignoring and using data table)

 ```scala
 body_is(ordered = true,